alonsoguimaraesmarcos/alonsoguimaraesmarcos.github.io/about.md

 title: About
 permalink: /about/
 ---
-Data Science Enthusiast - in development to apply econometric/statistical, business and programming knowledge to projects that directly impact market and society.
+Data Science Enthusiast - in development to apply econometric/statistical, business and programming knowledge to projects that directly impact market and society./

+# R, Python, SQL, Power BI

 ### More Information